-The Knowledge Development Box (KDB) is a tax relief that results in an effective 6.25% corporation tax rate applying to certain profits arising from "qualifying assets", for accounting periods which commence on or after 1 January 2016 and before January 2021.
-Finance Act 2020 has extended this relief to include accounting periods that commence before 1 January 2023.
+The Knowledge Development Box (KDB) is a tax relief that results in an effective 6.25% corporation tax rate applying to certain profits arising from "qualifying assets", for accounting periods which commence on or after 1 January 2016.
+Finance Act 2022 increased the effective rate to 10%, however this change remains subject to Ministerial commencement order, meaning that the effective 6.25% currently applies.
+The KDB was originally to apply only to accounting periods which commenced before 1 January 2023.
+However the relief has been extended by Finance Act 2022 for a further four years to accounting periods beginning before 1 January 2027.